telerik/ajax-docs/api/server/Telerik.Web.UI/RadDateInput.md

 ## Properties

+###  EnableSmartParsing `Boolean`

+Toggles the smart date parsing.
+Default value is true.
+When disabled, the developer need to follow the datetime format carefully otherwise the control will display a warning message.

 ###  ShortYearCenturyEnd `Int32`

 Gets or sets a value that indicates the end of the century that is used to interpret